Actindo-AG/Documentation/ExportOrder/ExportOrder.md

 ![Wait for parallel input](../Assets/Screenshots/ProcessDocumentation/ExportOrder/WaitForParallelInput.png "[Wait for parallel input]")

 The *Wait for parallel input* action is used to wait for two inputs to be received by the action before executing the action.
 In this template case, the action awaits the business document from the *Multiply input action* action and the business partner data from either the *Exists* or the *Export business partner* action.
-As soon as both data is input, the action is executed and outputs business document for the further order export to SAP.
+As soon as both data are input, the action is executed and outputs the business document for the further order export to SAP.

 #### Settings